cloobTech/AGEDATA_VISTA/docs/api/project_collaboration/invite_member.md

 ## Description

-This endpoint sends a project invitation to a user.
-The invitation can be sent to an existing user or to an email address if the user is not registered.
+This endpoint sends a project invitation to multiple users.
+The invitation can be sent to existing users or to an email address if the user is not registered.

 ## Request